Basically, a scene where, after killing someone, the victim's beheaded and their head is held up to demonstrate it.

 - Salome's wish to her stepfather Herod (suggested by her mother) for the head of John the Baptist.

 - Perseus weaponized this trope with the head of the gorgon Medusa, which turned any who looked upon its visage to stone.
 He eventually gave the head to the goddess Athena for safekeeping, and Athena affixed the head to her shield.

-- This guy◊ from Warhammer 40000.
+- This guy◊ from Warhammer 40,000.
 As friendly as he looks.
 Tends to end up like this VERY frequently.

 - Another Warhammer 40000 example in a fluff story behind one of the regions in Dawn of War: Dark Crusade, an Ork horde was demoralized and defeated after their war boss had this happen to him.
 His skull adorned the defended city's main square afterward.

 - Also in Warhammer 40000, Many Ork and Chaos models have spikes with heads impaled on them.

 - The same goes for their counterparts in Warhammer.
 One Orc banner takes it a step further and has an entire Dwarf hanging on it.